Community Partners & Outreach Programs

 Youth Services Initiative (YSI) is a community-based after school and summer program for youth living in low-income housing.
-Each year, YSI serves about 150 young people, mostly Latino, whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
+Each year, YSI serves about 150 young people whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
 YSI exposes underserved community members to art, good nutrition, the benefits of academic achievement and higher education, a healthy culture and support system.

 During the school year, afternoons include a structured, supportive environment for recreation activities, both at housing sites and recreational facilities.
 YSI broadens local youth’s horizons, creating community bonds and civic-minded young people who rapidly become contributing adults.
 YSI also empowers Boulder’s youth to grow and pursue an engaging career path.

-The Pottery Lab provides a class in partnership for the Journeys through EXPAND program every week.
-Four Lab staff members work with twelve Journeys members to engage each student at their ability level.
+The FAC program helps people with mild traumatic brain injuries (MTBI) and other similar neurological conditions.
+The class provides therapeutic and social benefits to each student that promotes healing, personal growth, improved self-esteem, and friendships in a supportive and safe environment.
+FAC allows participants to enjoy success and rebuild confidence with others who share their MTBI experience.
+The weekly class maintains a low teacher-student ratio to engage each participant at their ability level.
 The adults are all at different stages of recovery - some students are able to throw at the wheel, while others are in the process of improving their fine motor skills.
 The 2.5 hour classes include both a hand-building and wheel-throwing lesson.
 The class is not just about art, as it has become a space for building community and support.
 Many of the students are grappling with their injuries and abilities, and it is a place for them to come together and discuss their challenges and growth.
 Participants report improvements in their recovery as a result of their participation.

 Attention Homes provides youth and young adults (ages 12 - 24) shelter, community-based living, and everything they need to live stable lives.